gullabi/gullabi.github.io/blog/_posts/2021-06-29-pensem-FOSS-article.md

 excerpt_separator: <!--more-->
 ---

-I have written an article.
-Here is a (bad) translation of it.
+The online publication Pensem, invited experts to write a series of articles with the topic ["Catalan, in the digital world."](https://www-pensem-cat.translate.goog/grans/temes/1474/dossier-catala-al-mon-digital?_x_tr_sl=ca&_x_tr_tl=en) I was fortunate enough to be asked also and I have written [an article](https://www.pensem.cat/noticia/226/fet-diferencial-catala-la-comunitat-programari-lliure-obert) concerning the importance of free software and the efforts of the open source community specifically within the field of language technologies.
+Here is an English translation of it, I apologize ahead of time for the possible mistakes.

 <img alt="" width="65%" src="https://dades.grupnaciodigital.cat/redaccio/arxius/imatges/202106/1200_1623063389capcalera-catala-mon-digital_1290.jpg.jpg" >
 <!--more-->